In this article, we will explore BasicTextField in Jetpack Compose with examples.

 Most of the parameters are similar to TextFiled.
 So, before continuing, I highly suggest you read the TextFiled article.

-First, create a MyUI() composable and call it inside the onCreate() method.
+For this article, create an empty Jetpack Compose project and open MainActivity.
+Next, create a MyUI() composable and call it from the onCreate() method.
 We will write our code in it.

 import android.os.Bundle